 Things you will need to buy prior to getting tattooed

-- After leaving the studio, keep your wrap on for 1-2hrs at this time you will need to wash your fresh tattoo (in the shower is the easiest) with warm water and a mild soap (try using an unscented soap for sensitive skin or if you prefer an antibacterial hand wash) use your fingertips (not a cloth) to wash and rub any excess blood, ink and plasma away (stop when it isn't slimy anymore). once clean, switch the water from warm to cold for a minute (this will help close your pores and aide in healing)
+After leaving the studio, keep the cling wrap cover on for 1-2hrs, after this time you will need to wash your fresh tattoo (in the shower is the easiest) with warm water and a mild soap (try using an unscented soap for sensitive skin or if you prefer an antibacterial hand wash) use your fingertips (not a cloth) to wash and rub any excess blood, ink and plasma away (stop when it isn't slimy anymore). once clean, switch the water from warm to cold for a minute (this will help close your pores and aide in healing)

-- You'll need to repeat the process above a few times a day (around every 4-6hrs or so) each time washing, pat dry, small amount of cream, air dry for 20-30mins and re-wrapping for 4-6hrs, using a clean fresh wrap each time
+You'll need to repeat the process above a few times a day (around every 4-6hrs or so) each time washing, pat dry, small amount of balm/cream, air dry for 20-30mins and re-wrapping for 4-6hrs, using a clean fresh wrap each time

 HOW LONG DO I LEAVE THE WRAPPING ON FOR ?